 Installing timers on all office air conditioners and street lights.
 Incorporating motion sensors for office lighting.
 Introducing portable chillers at individual lines, reducing the load on the main chiller and saving around 20000 units of energy.

-resulting in savings of approximately 10000 units and Rs.
+Installing portable compressors in dispatch and packing areas to alleviate the load on the main compressor, resulting in savings of approximately 10000 units and Rs.
 90000.
 Equipping all tanks with water level sensors to prevent water wastage through overflow.
 Upgrading UPS units to operate in energy-saving mode, achieving 20% higher efficiency.

 Upgrading Plate Heat Exchangers (PHE) for buffering machines, improving efficiency by 20%.